-Calculating an appropriate office occupancy rate is a complex task with numerous moving parts.
+Calculating an appropriate office desk sharing ratio and occupancy rate is a complex task with numerous moving parts.
 Anticipating how much space to allot per employee, how best to plan for flex meeting spaces and meeting rooms, and when to expand or contract your square footage can lead to numerous headaches for facility managers.
 And as employees embrace flexible schedules and working remotely, gauging the optimal mix of chairs, desks and equipment can feel like anybody’s guess.

 And in planning for the return to the office after the COVID-19 pandemic, companies need to be more careful than ever before, keeping workplace distancing and other safeguards top of mind.

-Because of all these factors, finding an ideal occupancy ratio may seem more art than science.
+Because of all these factors, finding an ideal occupancy or desk sharing ratio may seem more art than science.
 But when it all boils down, your business’ unique details—team size, business phase and projected growth—can provide the context for finding a ratio that works for your company.
 Make sure you’re tracking these four data points to set yourself on a path to efficient occupancy.

-It makes sense that most businesses look to the size of the current employee list when considering an ideal occupancy ratio.
+It makes sense that most businesses look to the size of the current employee list when considering an ideal occupancy or desk sharing ratio.
 But according to design firm Knoll, the trend towards distributed work—where employees’ days include a blend of focused, collaborative and informal work—has resulted in an average desk sharing ratio of 2.3 employees per desk.
 While this figure doesn’t include boardrooms, collaborative spaces and the wholesale space a traditional occupancy rate is based on, it remains a useful sign of the direction office occupancy is heading.

 In order to zero in further, your company will want to consider individual departments and their time in-office or at-desk.
 A sales department or similar team that is largely out of the office may only need a few desks to support employees who have dropped in for office work: a ratio as high as 20:1 could be appropriate, depending on the amount of time employees spend on site.